ASyMOB: Algebraic Symbolic Mathematical Operations Benchmark: Introduction

 The broad topic coverage that most benchmarks strive for forces small sample sizes per skill category, hindering robust statistical analysis.
-For example, only 150 out of 3709 (4\%) questions in MathBench \cite{mathbench} address university-level math in English.
-The 5K test dataset by Lample and Charton \cite{Charton} targets symbolic integration and differential equations, but due to its creation method, it mainly contains simple problems and was immediately saturated \cite{Charton}.
-Recent efforts, such as FrontierMath \cite{Frontier-Math} and Humanity's Last Exam \cite{Humanity-Last_Exam}, demand that LLMs exhibit very high proficiency across numerous skills simultaneously, thereby impeding conclusions regarding specific LLM capabilities.
+E.g., in MathBench \cite{mathbench} only 4\% of the questions address university-level math in English.
+The 5K test dataset by \cite{Charton} targets symbolic math, but mainly contains basic problems.
+Recent efforts, such as FrontierMath \cite{Frontier-Math} and Humanity's Last Exam \cite{phan2025lastexam}, demand that LLMs exhibit very high proficiency across numerous skills simultaneously, thereby impeding conclusions regarding specific LLM capabilities.
 Overcoming these limitations can shed light on a fundamental question: do LLMs solve problems through genuine mathematical understanding or merely through advanced pattern recognition \cite{GSM-Symbolic-Numeric-Variation, LLM-Spatial_Reasoning, Mathattack, Mathperturb, MathCheck, LLMs-not-reasoners}.
-Addressing this question calls for different types of datasets, which can separate sophisticated pattern memorization from true mathematical abilities.
+Addressing this question calls for different types of datasets, which can separate sophisticated pattern memorization from mathematical abilities.